innobyte/debops/docs/ansible/roles/debops.influxdb/defaults-detailed.rst

 Examples
 ~~~~~~~~

-Create a user on localhost using default login credentials
+Create an user on localhost using default login credentials

 .. code-block:: yaml